Mathematics (MATH)

 A study of statistical techniques used to model, simulate and understand complex data.
 The core topics include linear and nonlinear multivariate models, generalized additive models, tree-based models, and mixed effects models, as well as techniques for selection and regularization of models.
 Emphasis is placed on computational techniques appropriate to large data sets and data visualization.
 Prerequisites: MATH 213 or ECON 216; and MATH 260; and CS 190.
 Or instructor permission.

 A study of the basic principles of probability theory and their applications.
 Topics include combinational analysis, conditional probabilities, discrete and continuous random variables, and measures of centrality and variance.
 Emphasis is placed on applications using probability distributions (including binomial, geometric, Poisson, uniform, exponential, and normal distributions) to assess and manage risk in the fields of finance, insurance, medicine, and quality control.
-Prerequisite: MATH 251 with a grade C- or better, or instructor permission.
+Prerequisite: MATH 251 with a grade C- or better.

 MATH 317.
 Genome Analysis (with laboratory).
 (3 Credits)